cj-dfinity/guides/CanisterUpgrade.md

 ## Candid changes
 Changes to a Motoko function may change the Candid interface, and that could potentially break the application.
 So when upgrading the canister, consider how the changes can impact the Candid interface.

-### Small changes can have great impact
 Even small changes to the Motoko code can have great impact on the Candid interface, and potentially break the dapp.
 Consider this example:

 ```
 actor {